skhiggins/ra_guide/README.md

 - **Naming**: Tasks and subtasks should have clear, short names that makes it easy to identify them.
 You can write down a full breakdown of the required task in the description section of the task or subtask.
 - **Deadlines**: When creating tasks, assign them to the main person responsible for completing the task, and assign a deadline.
 They are generally not hard deadlines, but can help to prioritize and identify tasks that have dragged on for longer than necessary.
 For tasks assigned to you, if the person creating the task did not put a deadline, set your own deadline to give the researchers a sense of when you think the task will be completed by.
 Subtasks can also have deadlines assigned to them.
 - **Adding results**: When adding results (graphs or tables), attach them as screenshots or JPG / PNG files, since PDF and EPS files will not show previews.
 If necessary, you can also attach Excel documents.
 If the description does not include it, add the reason why the analysis is being conducted, what the hypothesis was being tested, whether the results confirm or reject the hypothesis, and what can be concluded from the results.
-- **Likes**: Use the like button to indicate that you've seen a task that has been assigned to you.
+- **Likes**: Use the like button to indicate that you've seen a task that has been assigned to you. **Don't forget to like comments to let PIs and other RAs know that you have seen their comments**.

 ### Tracking priorities in the admin section
 The first column in the **Admin** section should be called "Priorities", and will include a task for each team member with their priorities: